miarez/amcharts-5-lib/roadmap.md

 - [ ] Inheritance model for config, only have to set config for whatever needs to be over-written
   - [ ] Create a base config, project-specific-overwrites too
 - [ ] Nicer color palletes in general
-- [ ] Stuff like theme, etc is done at the chart level, not at the create chart level
+- [x] Stuff like theme, etc is done at the chart level, not at the create chart level
+- [ ] Scatter trendline to display the slope maybe? or statistical facts.
+- [ ] Potentially add stuff like prediction lines, stats, etc
+- [ ] reference libs in index only based on charts I'll actually need (optimization nitpick)

 ## Families

-- [ ] Scatter
+- [x] Scatter
 - [ ] Pie
 - [ ] Force